Table of contents

 3. The pipeline of new apartments is thin

-While many new homes are being constructed, the pipeline for new apartment complexes is thin thanks to increasing materials costs, a flurry of builder bankruptcies and a low supply of available land.
+The pipeline for new apartment complexes is thin thanks to increasing materials costs, a boom of builder bankruptcies, high labour costs and a low supply of available land.

 Apartments